-The X, Y and Z measurements are three measurements needed to make your custom crutches.
-The X refers to the distance between the top of the cuff and the top of the grip handle.
-The Y refers to the distance between the top of the grip and the bottom of the crutch tube or tip.
-Specify at check out if this measurement is with or without crutch tips.
-We will add the extra length onto the crutch when we know what kind of tips you'll be using.
-The Z measurement is the circumference of your forarm at it's widest to give you the correct cuff size.
-Always use a tape measure, not a ruler, as it's more flexible.
+The X, Y and Z are three measurements needed to make your custom crutches.
+The X is the distance between the top of the cuff and the top of the grip handle.
+The Y is the distance between the top of the grip and the bottom of the crutch tube or tip.
+Specify at check out if Y taken with or without crutch tips.
+The Z measurement is the circumference of your forearm at it's widest point.

 Correct Arm Cuff Location: